 What is Short-Term Disability Insurance?

 It’s the maximum time you can receive a benefit for 1 claim.
 (Note: some plans have longer benefit periods such as 18 months.
 There are some 24-month plans, but these are rare.
-The higher the benefit period, the higher the premium, all things being equal.
+The higher the benefit period, the higher the premium, all things being equal.)

 Let’s reiterate what the waiting period means because many people mess this up.
 Just as it sounds, you need to wait these number of days before you are eligible for benefits.
-Waiting periods can eliminate small or frivolous claims.
+Waiting periods eliminate small or frivolous claims.
 This is why plans with higher waiting periods have lower premiums, all things being equal.

 So, if you have a plan with a 7 day waiting period for sickness, and are sick with the flu and return to work in 4 days, you aren’t eligible for a benefit.
 But, if you were out of work for 11, then you are eligible for 4 days’ worth of income.
 Make sense?

 Typically, a short-term disability plan pays 60% to 66 2/3% of your weekly salary.
 So, if your weekly salary is $500 per week, expect to receive $300 to $334 per week depending on the plan.